-The Chef-in-Training Program strives to reduce violence in Oakland and the greater Bay Area by giving young adults the skills they need to land a sustainable, honest job in the restaurant industry.
-In this way, young adults will not need to resort to the street culture of violence and illicit activity.
+The Chef-in-Training Program strives to reduce violence in Oakland and the greater Bay Area by giving young adults the skills they need to land a sustainable job in the restaurant industry.
+In this way, young adults will not need to resort to violence and illicit activity.

 - Within the city limits, African Americans are 24 times more likely than whites to be arrested and booked into the Alameda Juvenile Justice Center –Oakland Youth Indicator Report